JoonJang95/React-Routing-Presentation/README.md

 React-Router is a common go-to choice to implement this, but keep in mind it is a huge library...
 Sometimes you just need a simple routing implementation and it might not be worth the lowered web-performance to use React-Router.

 With that being said, I was hoping to implement basic front-end routing without React-Router and this repo is what I came up with.
 React-Router is still an amazing tool that I highly recommend.
-In addition, I hope this repo gives an insight into how React-Router library works behind the scenes as well.
+In addition, I hope this repo gives an insight into how React-Router library works behind the scenes.

 \*\* The 3 important steps to note